-Noumenon (n.): an object or event outside the detection of the senses; itself inaccessible to experience, to which a phenomenon is referred for the basis of its sense content; a posited object or event that is known (if at all) without the use of the senses.
+Noumenon (n. origins in Kantian philosophy): an object or event outside the detection of the senses; itself inaccessible to experience, to which a phenomenon is referred for the basis of its sense content.

 My paintings are inspired by two primary forces: 1.
 The singular fleeting experience of ontological revelation―the sheer sublime wonder at the existence of our being; 2.
 The richly nuanced depths of our human spirit.
 Where is the limit of our human potential for understanding?
 This frontier is very important to me.
 Resulting implications include a full spectrum of arrogance and humility in our human race.
 I am at peace with paradox and wonder.